mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 ## Introduction

-Hero test is a synthetic test ment to stress the device under the worst case scenario.
-Reality is that worst case for device A is not necesary worst case for device B also any vendor desire is not to showcase only the worst case but they want also to showcase the best case.
-Knowing both the best and worst case is valuable because in production the expected performance will be somwhere between best and worst case case, knowing the lower and upperl limit will provide a good understanding of the device performance.
+Hero test is a synthetic test designed to stress the device under the worst case scenario.
+Reality is that worst case scenario for device A need not always equal the worst case for device B. Moreover vendors aim to presentboth the best and worst cases, not only the worst ones.
+Since the predicted performance in production will likely fall somewhere between the best and worst case scenarios, knowing the lower and upper bounds will give a solid idea of how well the device performs.
+This makes knowing both the best and worst case scenarios valuable.

-This is why the implemenentation of hero test is actualy a colection of tests that colect multiple metrics.
+For this reason, the Hero Test implementation is actually a collection of tests that gather multiple datapoints.

 ## Life cycle